mikebl71/websms-connector-tescoie/README.md

 This is WebSMS Connector for Tesco Mobile Ireland.

 WebSMS is an android app that lets you send free/cheap SMS messages via websites of various mobile providers.
-However, it needs Connectors (plugins/extensions) to do the actual job of talking to particular websites.
+However, it needs Connectors (plugins/extensions) to do the actual job of talking to individual websites.

 This Connector enables you to send WebText messages via www.tescomobile.ie website.